wp-plugins/modal-dialog/readme.txt

 1. Dialogs can also be assigned to posts/pages within the editor

 == Changelog ==

+= 3.0 =
+* New FAQ section
+* New utility functions to open and close the dialog through javascript code (modal_dialog_open() and modal_dialog_close())
+* Restored support for Contact Form 7
+* Included new pop-up script (colorbox)
+* Option to revert back to legacy fancybox pop-up script (Under Modal Dialog General Settings)
+* Fixes problem with pop-up content going away if opened multiple times (in colorbox mode)

 = 2.5.1 =
 * Reverted to version 2.4.9 code since fancybox2 is not compliant with WP licensing terms.
 Will work on a new version to reintroduce 2.5 functionality.